amk237/event-app/README.md

 ## Wiki Page

+All our Project Part 2 deliverables can be found in our wiki page.

 **Visit our wiki:** [https://github.com/CMPUT301F25spider/event-app/wiki](https://github.com/CMPUT301F25spider/event-app/wiki)

 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.